OnAaronGM/IA/README.md

 # IA
-IA project done during my master´s degree
+This repository contains some projects done during my Master´s Degree in Artificial Intelligence.
+A genetic algorithm for a specific problem and some deep learning models have been implemented for classification and image recognition.